 Color Analysis: How to Make These Color Trends Work for You?

 In Carole Jackson’s “Color Me Beautiful” book, she proved that the right choice of colors can make a difference.
-You can still wear the key colors of Spring and Summer 2020, but choose the right shade for you.
-She categorizes people into 4 seasons—Spring, Summer, Autumn, and Winter—based on skin tone, eye, and hair color.
+You can still wear the key colors of Spring and Summer 2020, but choose the right color palette for you.
+She categorizes people into 4 seasons Spring Summer, Autumn, and Winter based on skin tone, eye, and hair color.

 If you’re a Spring…